 Canary Breeder

 Canary pellets are a more hygienic and nutritious alternative to dried seeds.
 They are easier to digest and fortified with vitamins and minerals to meet the nutritional requirements of breeding canaries.
 They can be fed alongside seed or mixed with it.
 The pellets are also a great way to encourage young canaries to explore new tastes without scaring them with an uncovered, open bowl of seed.

-See also How Long Does Canary Molt Last?
+See also What Does a Canary Symbolize?

+Canary Breeder